kekscom/osmbuildings/README.md

 The whole library consists of client JavaScript files, a server side PHP script and a MySQL database.
 Everything should be handled as alpha state.
 All components are likely to change extensively.

 Bottleneck is data availability.
-I'cant process and host a whole OSM planet file.
+I can't process and host a whole OSM planet file.
 Actually I'm looking for a partner to provide a data service to you.

 ## Prerequisites

 1. You will need MySQL as data storage.
 Version 5.0.16 or better has the required <a href="http://dev.mysql.com/doc/refman/5.0/en/spatial-extensions.html">Spatial Extensions</a> enabled.
-Erverything can be done in different Geo enabled databases too.
+Everything can be done in different Geo enabled databases too.
 For now we just go MySQL.

 2. You will need to import OSM building data from /server/buildings.sql.zip.
 Either upload this directly in PhpMyAdmin or unpack and import as you like.